Jamestown High School (Virginia)

 Jamestown High School is a public secondary school at 3751 John Tyler Highway in James City County, Virginia, just outside Williamsburg, Virginia.
 The school opened in 1997, becoming the second of three high schools in the county.
 It is part of Williamsburg-James City County Public Schools.
-As of 2013 it had 1,211 students.

 History

 Jamestown High School opened in 1997, with the first student body consisting of Lafayette High School students and various local middle school graduates.
 Its name derives from the nearby Jamestown Settlement.
 In 2007 Jamestown High School was replaced as the newest school within the district by Warhill High School, which was built to relieve overcrowding.
 Some students from Jamestown, Lafayette High School and local middle schools made up the first student body there.